 Yes, we have a large list of industry partners we’ve spoken to, and there appears to be a lot of interest in our solution.
 Our team has a lot of experience in corporate development, and our solution solves many of the biggest problems enterprise customers are struggling with.

 We understand this question as we have often received this feedback.
 On the same note, we have wondered why no one else has addressed many of the problems we have solutions to as well.
 For example, it is surprising that everyone just accepts that massive thefts exist in the cryptocurrency space.
 There are five things we do that are particularly compelling — scalability, efficiency (and therefore cost reduction), fraud/theft/loss protections, privacy, and stability.
 We would argue that a solution that has all of those components in a single solution can truly bring blockchain to mainstream use.
 Our scalability (and the resulting efficiency) has been vetted and tested, and is described in detail in our Greenpaper.
-Experts in consensus algorithms who have done due diligence for potential investors feel it will work, and our working system has been benchmarked.
-We have a video showing our benchmarking and our testnet will be live soon, so anyone who doesn’t believe what we have show so far will have proof shortly.
+We have proven in a working system that it works, and additional experts in consensus algorithms who have done due diligence for potential investors have also confirmed our analysis.
+We have a video showing our benchmarking, our testnet is available, and our source code has been released, so anyone can do their due diligence on our system.
 The stability solution (which we call DevvFiat – it is not the Devv cryptocurrency itself) is a flavor of a stablecoin, but that concept has been shown to work.
 Our fraud/theft/loss solution and privacy solution are both clever, but they’re not really that complicated.
 If one does their due diligence, and really looks at all 5 components, one can see what we’re truly doing, and why what we’re doing will work.
 It’s only a matter of time until people realize the power of what we’re doing.

 We are starting conversations with many enterprise customers.
 Our solution provides many of the capabilities and features enterprise and institutional investors need to see to truly embrace blockchain.
 We believe we could be THE enterprise blockchain solution.
 We are also planning an investment fund for our platform and have a great deal of in house expertise in planning that.